RXT067/Scripts/KUWDS/README.md

 Version: CONCEPT, usage not recommended

-Abstract: Enhancement of "wine" command used for debugging + Generates a markdown document with all **usefull** informations used for debuggi
+Abstract: Enhancement of "wine" command used for debugging + Generates a markdown document with all **usefull** informations used for debug

 ### Ethical Codex
 1. Make the code clean